willfleury/metrics-agent/README.md

 which we inject uses the SPI which can in turn be swapped out without any change to our bytecode.
 This makes it very flexible but it comes at the cost of no being able to keep field level static variable references for our metrics.
 Instead we perfom a lookup from a ConcurrentHashMap to get the metric by name in the SPIs.
 Note that JIT takes care of the additional method dispatches up to the Map by performing inlining.
+To change to injecting field variables into the classes instead of performing this lookup via the SPI would require the use of the ASM Tree API.
+Currently we chose the visitors API and so a refactor would be necessary.
+We are not ruling this out, instead stating that its not going to be in the first few iterations.

 The reason we chose ConcurrentHashMap and not HashMap is that it even though we don't require its concurrency features (as registration (put) is single threaded), it has better performance characteristics for